Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 A week after finishing T20 at LIV Golf Greenbrier in August, Kozuma was back on the Japan Golf Tour, competing in the KBC Augusta at Keya Golf Club.

-He went into the Sunday from a position of strength, having shot 68, 66 and 66 in the opening three rounds.
+He went into the Sunday from a position of strength, having shot 68, 66 and 66 in the opening three rounds, and eventually topped Yuwa Kosaihira in a playoff on Sunday, cheered on by family in the crowd.

 “This is the first time my family is watching me in contention on the final day, I wanted to win it so badly for them.